Claim: Photograph shows a "super moon" over California's Sequoia National Park.

 Origins: A "super moon" (also known as a "perigee moon") is a phenomenon produced by the Moon's elliptical orbit, which causes that body's distance from the Earth to vary from between about 220,000 miles at its closest (perigee) to 252,000 miles at its

 farthest (apogee).
-When a full moon coincides with the perigee of the Moon's orbit around the Earth, the result is a "super moon" which can appear up to 14% larger and 30% brighter than a full moon occurring during the apogee of the Moon's orbit.
+When a new or full moon coincides with the perigee of the Moon's orbit around the Earth, the result is a "super moon" which can appear up to 14% larger and 30% brighter than the moon does during the apogee of its orbit.

-will take place on June 22-23 this year, an event which appears to have prompted the recirculation of the supposed super moon image displayed above, which previously made the rounds of the Internet in coincidence with the super moon of May 2012 and was claimed to have been a photograph snapped at Sequoia National Park is the southern Sierra Nevada.
+Two occurrences of super moons are taking place in January 2014 (one on January 1 and the other on January 30), an event that appears to have prompted the recirculation of the supposed super moon image displayed above, which previously made the rounds of the Internet in coincidence with the super moon of May 2012 (and again in coincidence with the super moon of June 2013) and was claimed to have been a photograph snapped at Sequoia National Park is the southern Sierra Nevada.